lukrycyfa/product-survey-dapp/README.md

 ### **Individual Deployments**

-- You can deploy individual the canisters independently:
+- You can deploy the canisters independently:

 - Deploy only the backend: